Deadline alert: Only 4 days to save on passes to Disrupt SF 2019 – TechCrunch

 Some of the tech and investment industry’s greatest leaders, minds and makers will be on hand to share their work, insight and advice.
 It’s a great opportunity to learn from the people who’ve paved the way.
 Three full days of programming across four different stages will keep you engaged and inspired.
 Here’s just one example to pique your interest, and you can check out the full Disrupt agenda here.

 Curious about the future of flight?
 You won’t want to miss our Main Stage interview with Sebastian Thrun, CEO of Kitty Hawk.
-Thrun’s bonafides are nothing short of impressive.
+Thrun’s bona fides are nothing short of impressive.
 Through X, the Google moonshot factory he founded, he helped take self-driving cars from theory to reality.
 He’s also co-founder and executive chairman of Udacity, the $1 billion online education startup.
 His current endeavor involves bringing two aircraft — the one-person Flyer and a two-person autonomous taxi called Cora — to market.
 We can’t wait to hear his take on the future of flight.

 Curious about capital?
 Then head on over to the Extra Crunch Stage to hear John Geiger (John Geiger Company) and Kathryn Petralia (Kabbage) talk about alternative ways founders can raise cash without talking to investors.
 Say what?!